tim42/reflective/README.md

 ### versus gprof

-Reflective is probably slower, but load and save its data, expanding it at each time the program runs.
+Reflective is a bit slower, but could load and save its data, expanding it at each time the program runs.
 It also saves a full callgraph and does not use statistical sampling.
 Reflective also report errors, call count, average self/global times on instrumented functions and only monitor a limited set of functions.
 A program can also be used with reflective while being build in release mode, and the generated data is available for the program to use at runtime.